Get the latest strategies to protect your revenue in your inbox

 • How fake apps are distributed

-• Why 3rd party apps stores represent security threat for brands
+• Why 3rd party app stores represent a security threat for brands

 • How Red Points can help you spot fake apps